aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/provisioning-task.md

 ---
-title: "Provisioning"
+title: "Provisioning nodes"
-linkTitle: "Provisioning"
+linkTitle: "Provisioning nodes"
 weight: 5
 ---

-When you first installed Karpenter, you set up a default [Provisioner](../getting-started/#provisioner).
+When you first installed Karpenter, you set up a default Provisioner.
 The Provisioner sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.
 The Provisioner can be set to do things like: